ndlib/legacy-curate-planning/2013-Fall-DCE-Sprints/Goals.md

   - Cleanup metadata for works including Article, Dataset, Image, ETD
   - Integrate feedback from early user testing

-[Next up in Sprint 5 if we move quickly]
+[Extra Credit - Next up in Sprint 5 if we move quickly]
 - Organizational profiles with owned collections
   - Creation of both general collections and administrative sets including managed collections and projects
   - Linking of any work, collection, or administrative set to another work, collection, or administrative set